macacajs/NoSmoke/README.md

 ![image](https://user-images.githubusercontent.com/8198256/31303704-aa26c68a-ab44-11e7-9346-02db403edc48.png)

 In order to design a multiplatform UI automation tool, the overall architcture is devided into 3 different layers.

 - The **Proxy** layer, which are tester drivers wrapping local platform testing tool like UIAutomator, XCUITest.
-They establishes sockets which recieve and executes requests in format of [web driver](https://www.w3.org/TR/webdriver/) protocol.
+They establishes sockets which recieve and executes requests in format of [w3c webdriver protocol](//www.w3.org/TR/webdriver/).

-- The **Macaca-Server** layer, which are node server created on PC.
+- The **Macaca-Server** layer, which are node server created on host PC.
 It provides a set of cli-command based on which users can install the testing app and init the proxy on a specific device.
 Further it routes http request to proxies in various platforms.

 - The **NoSmoke** layer, it contains a node client which posting various crawling and analysis commands to **Macaca-Server** layer.
-The crawling algorithm in this module utilizes the node client to fetch window sources and convert it to a DFS tree model, then eventually send out a UI action to the target app via **macaca-server** and **proxy**.
+The crawling algorithm in this module utilizes the node client to fetch window sources and convert it to a DFS tree model, then eventually send out a UI action to the target app via **Macaca-Server** and **Proxy**.

+## Why the name

+Since all the good ones are taken, `NoSmoke` comes from the ideas across `smoke testing`, but smoke is not good for health ...

 ## Features

 ### a.
 Muliplatform

-NoSmoke supports UI crawling and testing for **iOS**, **Android** and **PC Web**, [macaca-reporter](https://github.com/macacajs/macaca-reporter) is used to gather and present the crawling process.
+NoSmoke supports UI crawling and testing for **iOS**, **Android** and **PC Web**, [macaca-reporter](//github.com/macacajs/macaca-reporter) is used to gather and present the crawling process.
 During the execution of nosmoke, the current page and relevent action info will be revealed on reporter:

-#### Running on android
+#### Running on Android

 ![macaca-android](https://user-images.githubusercontent.com/8198256/31303578-988f5db2-ab42-11e7-8b96-52175fe4ba92.gif)